 In my earpiece, Khay inhaled sharply.
 “Byrne, get the fuck out of there.”

 But something else had caught my attention and guided my steps deeper into the tube.
 Parker’s large flashlight, which would be invisible amidst the glowing strands if it weren’t for the flickering beam casting a crude, white light on the pulsating wall of the tube.
-I took the flashlight to examine it, and was not at all surprised to find the cracked case and lens covered in blood.
+I took the flashlight to examine it and was not at all surprised to find the cracked case and lens covered in blood.
 Had someone—something—taken it from Parker and used it to kill Ribeiro?
 Or—

 “I think … I think Parker killed him,” I said.